maxpatiiuk/dotfiles/zsh/custom/README.md

 These files should be placed into `~/.oh-my-zsh/custom/`

-Addiitiona plugins I have installed:
+Additional plugins I have installed:

 - `zsh-vi-mode`